 On November 27, 2024, APLD ELN-02 Holdings LLC, a wholly-owned subsidiary of the Company, entered into a promissory note with Macquarie Equipment Capital, Inc. (the "Macquarie Promissory Note").
 The Macquarie Promissory Note provided for a loan of \$150 million and matures on the earlier of (i) the date of acceleration of the loan or (ii) May 27, 2026.
 However, to the extent that the ELN-02 Project (as defined therein) was not completed by December 6, 2025, the Company must repay the full outstanding principal balance of the Macquarie Promissory Note together with accrued interest and any other amounts then due and payable.
-Additionally, the Macquarie Promissory Note had a multiple on invested capital ("MOIC") of (i) 1.11 to 1.00 if such prepayment occurred on or prior to the date that is four months after the closing date, (ii) 1.20 to 1.00 if such prepayment occurred after the date that is seven months after the closing date.
+Additionally, the Macquarie Promissory Note had a multiple on invested capital ("MOIC") of (i) 1.11 to 1.00 if such prepayment occurred on or prior to the date that is four months after the closing date, (ii) 1.20 to 1.00 if such prepayment occurred after the date that is seven months after the closing date, or (iii) 1.35 to 1.00 if such prepayment occurred after the date that is seven months after the closing date.
 The same 1.35x return hurdle applied to repayment at maturity.
 The Company recorded a MOIC liability of \$16.5 million, representing the value of the MOIC liability the day after the closing date.
-Proceeds of the loan under the Macquarie Promissory Note, the Company will capitalize approximately 90% of the interest expense recognized each period.
+Proceeds of the loan under the Macquarie Promissory Note were used, in part, to repay in full and terminate the CIM Promissory Note.
+Commensurate with the use of proceeds associated with construction from the Macquarie Promissory Note, the Company will capitalize approximately 90% of the interest expense recognized each period.
 Additionally, proceeds were used to satisfy remaining obligations of the Company under the March Note.